codeforkjeff/dbt-sqlite/README.md

 # adjust paths in test/sqlite.dbtspec before running this
 pytest test/sqlite.dbtspec

+# remember to test 'dbt docs generate': this isn't covered in test suite
 ```

 Remember to delete the database file referenced in `test/sqlite.dbtspec`